Azure/azure-powershell/src/Storage/docs/latest-2019-04-30/Set-AzStorageBlobServiceProperty.md

 #### PARAMETER <IBlobServiceProperties>: The properties of a storage account’s Blob service.
   - `[AutomaticSnapshotPolicyEnabled <Boolean?>]`: Automatic Snapshot is enabled if set to true.
+  - `[ChangeFeedEnabled <Boolean?>]`: Indicates whether change feed event logging is enabled for the Blob service.
   - `[CorCorsRule <ICorsRule[]>]`: The List of CORS rules.
 You can include up to five CorsRule elements in the request.
     - `AllowedHeader <String[]>`: Required if CorsRule element is present.
 A list of headers allowed to be part of the cross-origin request.
     - `AllowedMethod <String[]>`: Required if CorsRule element is present.
 A list of HTTP methods that are allowed to be executed by the origin.